Remortgaging is still a great financial move

-What’s more, remortgaging is far simpler than getting a mortgage to purchase a new home.
+The final point to make is that remortgaging is typically far simpler than getting a mortgage to purchase a new home, so it'll be less hassle than you'd think.

-So, if you’re considering doing it, here are some steps to help you through the process.
+Convinced?
+Here are some simple steps to guide you through the process.

 How to remortgage: start by getting organised